UOB-AI/UOB-AI.github.io/pages/conda.md

 Note this will install the package to your user space.

 ## Add as JupyterLab Kernel

+{% include info.html content="Nowadays, normally if we create an environment for you, it will be automatically available as a `ipykernel`.
+Therefore, you don't have to do the steps below unles you created your own conda environment." %}

 To add the activated environment to JupyterLab as a kernel:
 ```bash
 # Make sure to activate the environment that you want beforehand